 sudo rm /usr/local/bin/yarn

-Finally, verify the removal:
+Next, verify the APT package removal:

 dpkg -l yarnpkg